-Independent Assurance Statement to MRF Limited on its BRSR for the FY 2023-24
+Independent Assurance Statement to MRF Limited on its BRSR report for the FY 2024-25

-The Board of Directors and Management

-MRF Limited Greams Road, Chennai - 600 006
+The Board of Directors, MRF Limited, Greams Road, Chennai - 600 006

-Nature of the Assurance/Verification
+Nature of the Assurance

-SGS India Private Limited (hereinafter referred to as SGS India) was commissioned by MRF Limited (the 'Company') to conduct an independent assurance of its BRSR (Core Indicators) forming a part of MRF's Business Responsibility and Sustainability Report (BRSR) pertaining to the reporting period of April 1, 2023, to March 31, 2024.
-The Report hasbeen prepared following the National Guidelines for Responsible Business Conduct of the BRSR Framework, covering the performance of the Company across environmental, social and governance (ESG) indicators.
+SGS India Private Limited (hereinafter referred to as 'SGS India') was engaged by MRF Limited (the 'Company' or 'MRF') to conduct an independent assurance of the Company's Business Responsibility and Sustainability Reporting (BRSR) (the 'Report') pertaining to the reporting period of April 1, 2024, to March 31, 2025.
+SGS India has conducted a Reasonable level of Assurance for BRSR core parameters.
+This assurance engagement was conducted in accordance with "International Standard on Assurance Engagements (ISAE) 3000 (Revised) and ISAE 3410.